CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### What is the largest number you can work with in Java?
 #### When you use method overriding, can you change the access level of the method, from protected to public?
 Why?When you use method overriding, can you change the access level of the method, from public to protected?
 Why?
 #### Can the main method be overridden?
 Explain your answer!
+No, because the main is a static method and a static method cannot be overridden.

 #### When you use method overriding, can you throw fewer exceptions in the subclass than in the parent class?
 Why?
 #### When you use method overriding, can you throw more exceptions in the subclass than in the parent class?
 Why?
 #### What does "final" mean in case of a variable, method or a class?
 #### What is the super keyword?
+The super keyword in Java is a reference variable which is used to refer immediate parent class object.
+Whenever you create the instance of subclass, an instance of parent class is created implicitly which is referred by super reference variable.
+We can use super keyword to access the data member or field of parent class.
+It is used if parent class and child class have same fields.
+The super keyword can also be used to invoke parent class method.
+It should be used if subclass contains the same method as parent class.
+In other words, it is used if method is overridden.

+**Usage of Java super Keyword:**<br>
+- super can be used to refer immediate parent class instance variable.
+- super can be used to invoke immediate parent class method.
+- super() can be used to invoke immediate parent class constructor: default constructor is provided by compiler automatically if there is no constructor.
+But, it also adds super() as the first statement.

 #### What are “generics”?
 When to use?
 Show examples.
 #### What is the benefit of having “generic” containers?
 #### Given two Java programs on two different machines.
 How can you communicate between the two?
 What are the possible ways?